Ramadan Mubarak (Blessed Ramadan)

 “O who believe, fasting is decreed for you as it was decreed for those before you; perchance you will guard yourselves.”

 “The month of Ramadan is the month in which the Quran was sent down, a guidance for the people, and clear verses of guidance and criterion.”
 (Quran: Chapter 2, 183)

 The fourth pillar of Islam is Sawm or Fasting in the month of Ramadan.
 Fasting is also practiced in many other religions and is mentioned in the Torah and Bible as well as in Hindu scriptures.
 Observant Christians fast during Lent by giving up a particular food.
 Hindus fast on certain days of the week or on holidays, and for Jews, the most important day of fasting is on Yom Kippur, which lasts a little over a day.

 Ramadan is the 9th month in the Islamic Calendar.
 Because Ramadan follows the lunar calendar, it rotates through the seasons, moving back around eleven days each year.
-Last year, Ramadan started on June 18th and this year, the Islamic Society of North America, declared Ramadan to begin on June 6th, 2016.
+Last year, Ramadan started on June 6th and this year, Ramadan will begin on May 27.

 Muslims fast from dawn to sunset, abstaining from food and drink during this time.
 The aim of the fast is to weaken the physical desire or self and allow for the purification of the soul.
 It’s a process of spiritual purification and strengthening of willpower to carry us through the year.
 Muslims break their fast with dates and water followed by the evening prayer and dinner.

 Those who are sick or unable to fast, such as elderly, pregnant or nursing women, travelers, and of course children, are exempt from fasting.
 However, they do participate in the spiritual part of Ramadan, rejuvenating their faith and growing closer to God through extra worship, feeding the poor, charity and other good deeds.